Why retail and restaurants brands are looking for instragrammable icons.

 "Just look at what we are doing for Grass Monkey.
 They are a small cannabis dispensary in Portland, Maine.
 They had a young brand, but an interesting idea.
 What they were missing was an icon, an extension of their story.
 The banana made perfect sense" added Rush.

-The centerpiece of Grass Monkey is a 4-foot-tall, graffiti covered banana.
+The centerpiece of Grass Monkey is a 7-foot-tall, graffiti covered banana.
 The piece is part sculpture, part painting, and unique to the dispensary.
-It acts as an icon, but much like the gummy bear chandelier or The Vessel, it anchors the space.
+It acts as an icon, but much like the gummy bear chandelier it anchors the space.
 Customers can browse the store, but instantly know where to go for help or a question.

 "I am so glad the owners of Grass Monkey understood the impact an icon can make.
-Even in a small shop, under 2,000 square feet, the addition of a icon can be the difference between a vibrant atmosphere or a lifeless experience."
+Even in a small shop, under 2,000 square feet, the addition of an appropriate, compelling icon can create a vibrant, more memorable atmosphere."

 As the experience of shopping and dining changes with customer expectations, developers and brands have a unique opportunity to create an icon that extends the brand, acts as a focal point, and delights those of us in search of the perfect Instagram shot.